KUB's Time of Use Rate: What Knoxville EV Owners Need to Know

 |---|---|

-| Who qualifies | KUB residential customers who own or lease an EV or PHEV |
+| Who qualifies | KUB residential customers who charge an EV at home |

-| How to submit | Mail rebate form to KUB |
+| How to enroll | Call KUB or ask through your account, no form to mail |

-| More info | kub.org/ev |
+| More info | kub.org/ev or (865) 524-2911 |

-How to Apply — Short Version
+How to Enroll.
+Short Version

 - Confirm you are a KUB residential customer (check your electricity bill)